-Meanwhile, back in Minneapolis, the indigent have arrived, after a six-month hiatus, no doubt in warmer climes; and the cardboard signs are out: Will Work for Food.
+Meanwhile, back in Minneapolis, the indigent crowd the sidewalks and the cardboard signs are out: Will Work for Food.

 There was a time that I was susceptible to these signs.
 How could I not be?
 For a bright gal, I can be shockingly gullible.
 Raised by hard-working, self-sufficient types for whom asking for help is a last resort, I had little experience in how to answer the question, “Ma’am?
 Do you have any spare change?”

 But of course, my good man!
 How else can I help you?
 You hungry?
 You got somewhere to stay?

 It wasn’t long, however, before I noticed that, contrary to feeling good about helping someone out, I usually felt “had”.
 As a matter of fact, there were times when I felt downright grumpy about it.

 And then came the day where I gave someone “bus fare, ma’am.
 If you could just give me bus fare so I could get home to my fambly…” Hey!
 Who doesn’t want to go home?
 Especially to fambly?
 I gave him the $2.50, wished him luck – and watched in mute, Midwestern horror as he hit up four more women for that same bus fare, watched as he climbed onto the same bus I did only to de-bus at The Moose, where there was a special on tap beers and dollar tacos…

 Initially, I felt I had gotten nothing out of that exchange, but it wasn’t true.